spiritphyz/AWS-Serverless-Guides/guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

 It will take some time for your changes to propagate across all geographic regions, around 15 minutes.

-## Set "A Records" with aliases to CloudFront
+## Set DNS records with aliases to CloudFront
 Before making the changes below, make sure the CloudFront distributions has a status of "Deployed".

-The Hosted Zone of `example.com.` will have been automatically created by AWS during the creation of the [TLS certificate](./Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md).
+The Hosted Zone of `example.com.` was automatically created by AWS during the creation of the [TLS certificate](./Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md).
 The Hosted Zone contains DNS records for both the `www.example.com` and `example.com` domains.

-We will create IPv4 and IPv6 records.
+### Full domain records
 1. Log into the AWS Management Console, search for [Route 53](https://console.aws.amazon.com/route53/home?#)
-1. "Hosted zones" on left sidebar > [example.com.]() > Click on "www.example.com." > Type A > change settings on
+1. "Hosted zones" on left sidebar > [example.com.]() > "Create Record Set" button > change settings on right sidebar
-right sidebar
+    * Name: `www`.adcetrispro.com.
     * Type: A - IPv4 address
     * Alias: Yes
     * Alias Target: Dropdown list should show your CloudFront distribution for the full domain, so pick it
     * "Save Record Set" button
+1. "Create Record Set" button > change settings on right sidebar
+    * Name: `www`.adcetrispro.com.
+    * Type: AAAA - IPv6 address
+    * Alias: Yes
+    * Alias Target: Dropdown list should show your CloudFront distribution for the full domain, so pick it

+### Apex domain records
 1. Go back to the main [Route 53](https://console.aws.amazon.com/route53/home?#) page
-1. "Hosted zones" on left sidebar > www.example.com. > Enable checkbox for "www.example.com.", Type A > change settings on
+1. "Hosted zones" on left sidebar > [example.com.]() > "Create Record Set" button > change settings on right sidebar right sidebar
-right sidebar
+    * Name: adcetrispro.com. (leave subdomain as blank)
     * Type: A - IPv4 address
     * Alias: Yes
+    * Alias Target: Dropdown list should show your CloudFront distribution for the apex domain, so pick it
+    * "Save Record Set" button
+1. "Create Record Set" button > change settings on right sidebar
+    * Name: adcetrispro.com. (leave subdomain as blank)
+    * Type: AAAA - IPv6 address
+    * Alias: Yes
     * Alias Target: Dropdown list should show your CloudFront distribution for the full domain, so pick it
-    * "Save Record Set" button

 ## Check domains in browser
 Make sure the the insecure domain "http://www.example.com" redirects to "[**https**://www.example.com](https://www.example.com)".
 It may take some time for the DNS changes to be seen by your ISP and local company network.